YaoTouGe/YaoTouGe.github.io/content/posts/ltc_area_light.md

 # Samples

 There are two samples in package, you can import them from PackageManager's Sample tab and play around.
+If no Sample tab appears, you can also copy Realtime Area Light/Samples~ folder to Assets.

 ### Shader Graph Sample
 It demonstrates how to customize a shader graph to make it receives LTC lighting.